What is a Level Gauge or Level Indicator?

 Condition of the liquid: The liquid condition like foaming, frothing, Emulsion, sand, Wax, scaling, etc must be accurately specified to select the required accessories to reduce the effect on the Instrument.

-Nature of the Liquid: The nature of liquids like corrosive, non-corrosive, and hazardous depends on their properties and uses to study the compatibility of the material of construction of the level measuring system.
+Nature of the Liquid: The nature of liquids like corrosive, non-corrosive, and hazardous depends on their properties and uses to study the compatibility of the material of construction of the level measurement system.

 Accurate prediction of vapor space: This is required since vapors can disrupt the functioning of sensors, build pressure, and in turn result in incorrect readings.